Western Approaches Museum

 The Western Approaches Museum is in the heart of the city centre and both Moorfields and James Street stations are less than a five-minute walk away.
 It is also close to many other points of interest including the Cavern Club, the Liverpool Beatles Museum, the Museum of Liverpool, the British Music Experience and the Royal Liver Building, which are all under a 10-minute walk from the museum.

-The museum is open every day between 10am and 4pm and the entry fee is £13.50, which is much less than what you would pay at the Churchill War Rooms.
-It is even better value considering that the on-site cafe sells the cheapest cup of tea in Liverpool, if not the entire country.
+The museum is open every day between 10am and 6pm and the entry fee is £14.50, which is much less than what you would pay at the Churchill War Rooms.

 Due to the historic nature of the building (and the fact that care has been taken to keep everything looking exactly as it did during the war), the museum is not wheelchair accessible.